Analysis of Buffer Starvation with Application to Objective QoE Optimization of Streaming Services: Starvation Analysis Via a Recursive Approach

 The equation \eqref{eq:recursive2} means that the probability of no starvation is 1 conditioned by $i\geq 1$ and $n=1$.
 Thus, the probability of having one or more starvations is 0 obviously if the only packet sees a nonempty system.
 The equation \eqref{eq:recursive3} reflects that the starvation happens for sure when the only packet observes an empty queue.
 However, there can only have one starvation event due to $n=1$.
 Another practical constraint is

 because of the finite file size $N$.

 To compute $P_{i}(j,n)$, we need to know what will happen if the buffer is empty, i.e. $i=0$.
 One intuitive observation is

-because an empty queue means at least one starvation event.
+where $b:=x_1-1$ is denoted to be the prefetching threshold.
+Eq.\eqref{eq:recursive5} holds because an empty queue means at least one starvation event.
 For a more general probability $P_{0}(j,n)$, we begin with the case $j=1$.
-If only one starvation event exists, there has
+If $n\leq b$ and the first packet of $n$ sees an empty buffer, there has only one starvation, that is,

-where $b:=x_1-1$ is denoted to be the prefetching threshold.
 If $n>b$, $b$ packets will be prefetched.
 Thus, the remaining file size is $n-b$.
 We see $b$ packets in the system upon the arrival of the first packet in the remaining file.
 Given that the only one starvation event has taken place, there will be no future starvations.
 Therefore, the following equality holds,

 Using the similar method, we can solve $P_{0}(j,n)$ for $j>1$.
 However, the property of $P_{0}(j,n)$ with $j>1$ is quite different

 This means that the probability of having $>1$ starvations is 0 if the file size is no larger than $b$.
 If $n$ is greater than $b$, then $b$ packets are prefetched, leaving $n-b$ packets in the remaining file.
 The remaining $n-b$ packets encounter $j-1$ starvations, given that the first packet sees $b$ packets in the system upon arrival, i.e.